Sino-African relations: Historical relations

 According to Melanie Yap and Daniel Leong Man in their book "Colour, Confusions, and Concessions: the History of Chinese in South Africa", Chu Ssu-pen, a Chinese mapmaker in 1320, had southern Africa drawn on one of his maps.
 Ceramics found in Zimbabwe and South Africa dated back to the Song dynasty.
 Some tribes to Cape Town's north claimed descent from Chinese sailors during the thirteenth century.
 Their physical appearance is similar to Chinese with paler skin and a Mandarin-sounding tonal language.
 Their name for themselves is "abandoned people", Awatwa in their language.

 Contemporary relations

-The establishment of modern Sino-African relations began in the late 1950s, when China signed bilateral trade agreements with Algeria, Egypt, Guinea, Somalia, Morocco, and Sudan.
+The establishment of modern Sino-African relations began in the late 1950s, when China signed bilateral trade agreements with Algeria, Egypt, Guinea, South Africa, and Sudan.
 Chinese Premier Zhou Enlai made a ten-country tour of Africa between December 1963 and January 1964.
 Zhou Enlai visited Ghana and established close relations with Kwame Nkrumah, who desired a united Africa.
 Relations at that time often reflected China's foreign policy in general: China "began to cultivate ties and offer...economic, technical and military support to African countries and liberation movements in an effort to encourage wars of national liberation and revolution as part of an international united front against both superpowers".

+Mao Zedong viewed Africa (along with Latin America) as the "First Intermediate Zone," in which China's status as a non-white power might enable it to compete with and supersede both United States and Soviet Union influence.

+China works hard to cultivate favorable votes from African countries at the United Nations.
+It has often been successful, and the voting pattern of the Africa countries which rotate on the Security Council and African members of the Human Rights Council generally align more frequently with China than with the United States, France, and the United Kingdom.
+The General Assembly votes of African countries and China have also generally aligned.

+From the Chinese perspective, collaboration with the African Union and African subregional bodies (such as ECOWAS, SADC, and COMESA) is attractive because these bodies function largely independent of Western influence.
+China and the Southern African Development Community (SADC) have a long-standing relationship and China provides the SADC with an annual $100,000 grant to help fund its Secretariat.